Cubic Dirac Semimetals: General Theory and Application to Rare-Earth Magnets: Discussion and Outlook

 \section{Discussion and Outlook}

 The results presented above suggest that several key experimental characteristics observed in the rare-earth magnets may be attributed to $s$-$d$ type DSM physics.
 Observations such as surface state dispersions along high-symmetry axes, surface Fermi surface topology--featuring hole-like Fermi arcs at the \(\bar{\Gamma}\) point and electron pockets near \(\bar X\) along the \(\bar{\Gamma}-\bar X\) direction -- gap openings, and polarization dependence all suggest DSM physics as a potential origin of the observed phenomena.
 However, it remains unclear whether the Dirac crossing responsible for these properties originates from the parent compound or emerges due to the magnetic space group.
 DFT calculations of the parent bulk electronic structure show both topological insulator (TI) band repulsion and Dirac crossings along the C$_4$ rotation axes~\cite{CK2023-CP}, but these DPs are located far from the Fermi energy (around 1 eV).
-Although strong correlation effects could bring the topological features closer to the Fermi level~\cite{liao2023orbital, chen2024emergent, Si-Lai-PNAS-2018, Si-NatPhys-2022, Si-Hu-2021, Si-Setty-2024}, not all members of the RE-Pn family are strongly correlated; in fact, some are even weakly correlated and are not expected to show much renormalization effect.
+In the presence of moderate to strong electron correlations, the band structure can undergo non-rigid modifications, primarily manifesting as band renormalization and/or quasiparticle damping, which reduces the sharpness of the bands.
+Band renormalization, characterized by the quasiparticle weight factor \( Z_k \), can lead to a reduction in the overall bandwidth, potentially pushing Dirac cones closer to the Fermi energy~\cite{liao2023orbital, chen2024emergent, Si-Lai-PNAS-2018, Si-NatPhys-2022, Si-Hu-2021, Si-Setty-2024}.
+However, we note that not all members of the RE-Pn family exhibit strong correlations; some are only weakly correlated and, consequently, show minimal band renormalization effects.
 Additionally, there is little experimental evidence of surface states along certain directions \textit{above} the Neel transition.
 If the parent Dirac crossing is responsible for these features, magnetic order must significantly renormalize the parent state bands.
 These unresolved issues raise important questions about the role of the parent DSM in shaping the surface state properties, which warrant further investigation.